DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 parser-backed tests in the same commit as any setting, default, bound, migration alias, or source-precedence change.

-Profiles, modes, include/exclude selections, plugin/MOD enablement, capability approval, authorization acknowledgement, scheduling overrides, reruns, package policy, and post-run power actions are invocation-only `RunRequest` behavior.
+Profiles, modes, include/exclude selections, plugin enablement, capability approval, authorization acknowledgement, scheduling overrides, reruns, package policy, and post-run power actions are invocation-only `RunRequest` behavior.
 They do not belong in persistent configuration.